Myanmar: US President Biden calls bloodshed "absolutely outrageous" | DW | 28.03.2021

 Nations including Germany and the US jointly decried the military violence which resulted in over 100 deaths in one day.
 Protesters have returned to the streets of Yangon and Mandalay in further defiance of the junta.

-Defense chiefs from 12 different countries on Sunday condemned violence in Myanmar a day earlier, which saw military forces open fire on anti-coup protesters, killing at least 100 people.

-"t's absolutely outrageous and based on the reporting I've gotten, an awful lot of people have been killed totally unnecessarily," US President Joe Biden told reporters on Sunday.
+US President Joe Biden condemned the violence against anti-coup protesters in Myanmar on Sunday.
+"It's absolutely outrageous and based on the reporting I've gotten, an awful lot of people have been killed totally unnecessarily," US President Joe Biden told reporters.

 When asked whether the US would be imposing sanctions, Biden said "we're working on that now."